Hope. Heal. Thrive.

 Additionally, you must also prove one of the following:

-- Your marriage lasted at least 10 years and you lack the ability to obtain employment that will meet your minimum reasonable needs.
+- Your marriage lasted at least ten years, and you cannot obtain employment that will meet your minimum reasonable needs.

 - You have an incapacitating disability that occurred during the marriage and, as a result, cannot earn enough income.

-If the Court finds that there was domestic violence against your spouse, the law waives the 10-year requirement.
-For example, if you were married 2 months and your spouse commits domestic violence against you, you could petition the court for spousal maintenance based on the domestic violence.
+If the court finds that there was domestic violence against your spouse, the law waives the 10-year requirement.
+For example, if you were married for two months and your spouse committed domestic violence against you, you could petition the court for spousal maintenance based on domestic violence.

-Although it is uncommon for spousal maintenance to be awarded in a Texas divorce, it is often easier for a spouse who is seeking support to receive it temporarily while the divorce is pending.
-For example, if you are the lesser-monied party and your spouse is in control of the finances during the divorce, you may receive temporary support.
-The order will likely expire once you receive your division of the estate, assuming it is enough for you to live on.
+Although it is uncommon for spousal maintenance to be awarded in a Texas divorce, it is often easier for a spouse seeking support to receive it temporarily while the divorce is pending.
+For example, if you are the lesser-monied party and your spouse controls the finances during the divorce, you may receive temporary support.
+The order will likely expire once you receive your estate division, assuming it is enough for you to live on.

 When determining how much spousal maintenance should be awarded, a judge will consider the following factors: